 - Network Security: Protects against attacks on unsecured Wi-Fi networks.

-It’s worth using reputable, paid VPN services over free ones.
-Also, ensure that your chosen VPN does not log user activity.
-Take time to pick a suitable VPN, and you’ll be set for secure remote working day in, and day out.
+Use reputable, paid VPN services instead of free ones.
+Make sure your chosen VPN does not log user activity.
+Pick a suitable VPN and you’ll be set for secure remote working.

 Embracing Encryption for Sensitive Data